stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

 other participant could add an additional signer to their account.
 Or, for example, the other participant could intentionally or accidentally cause flags on their trustline to be changed, such as the clawback enabled flag.

+### Escrow Account and Trustline Balance

+Participants should inspect the state of the escrow account's and their trustlines after formation to determine the starting balance of each participants contribution.

+To calculate the balance available for spending participants should get the trustline's balance and subtract the trustline's selling liabilities.
+Selling liabilities are the sum of all selling offers for the asset and therefore represent the maximum amount the balance could be reduced if all offers were consumed.

 ### Transaction Signature Disclosure